2. Particular fee specifications or provisions

 A reproduction fee may not be set by the custodian if the fee is provided for by another law. § 4-206(d)(1).
 The custodian may charge for the cost of providing facilities for reproduction if the custodian does not have such facilities. § 4-206(d)(2).
 In addition, various state and local agencies have adopted standard fee schedules.
 See PIA Manual, at 12.

 Further, public bodies are charged to "utilize the most economical means available for providing copies."
-Id.; see also Tallman v.
-Cheyboygan Area Schools, 183 Mich.
+Id. § 15.234(1)(d); see also Tallman v.
+Cheboygan Area Schs., 183 Mich.
 App.
-123, 454 N.W.2d 171, 174-75 (1990) (school district not permitted to employ its own method of computing copying charges, even if reasonable, to save money because a public body may not on its own deviate from computation method set forth in FOIA).
+123, 454 N.W.2d 171, 174-75 (1990) (school district not permitted to employ its own method of computing copying charges to save money, even if reasonable, because a public body may not on its own deviate from computation method set forth in FOIA).

 Persons may obtain copies of any public record, although custodians may charge the reasonably calculated actual cost for reproducing public records, which may include a "reasonably calculated" fee for the custodian's time to reproduce requested documents.
 Certified copies are available upon payment of cost of duplication, plus $1 for certificates.
 Neb.
 Rev. Stat. §25-1280 (Reissue 2016).
 Certified copies of birth, death, or marriage certificates cost $16.
 Neb.
 Rev. Stat. §71-612 (Reissue 2009).
 Claimants before the U.S. Veteran's Bureau or U.S. Bureau of Pensions may obtain certified copies free of charge.
 Neb.
 Rev. Stat. §84-712.02.
 The cost used as the basis for calculating a fee for records shall not include any charge for the salary or pay of a public employee with respect to the first four hours of searching, identifying, redacting or copying, but may charge a “special service charge” reflecting those labor costs for time required in excess of four cumulative hours.
 Id.